Hamburg Bucket List: What are the Top Tourist Attractions in Hamburg, Germany?

 You will find the interesting town of Blankenese in the western part of Hamburg, at the river Elbe.
 A neighborhood called Treppenviertel, or staircase quarter, is only reachable after 5,000 steps.

-If you’re up for a subtle climb, easy cardio, and an exciting adventure, this definitely deserves a spot on your bucket list.
+If you’re up for a slight climb, easy cardio, and an exciting adventure, this definitely deserves a spot on your bucket list.

 Appreciate the world’s first algae-powered building